levinas/curve/README.md

-## Description

 This program fits dose response curves for one or multiple drug screening experiments using a Hill Slope model with 3 bounded parameters [1].
+The program depends on the [Uno data loader](https://github.com/ECP-CANDLE/Benchmarks/blob/master/Pilot1/Uno/uno_data.py) in the [CANDLE](https://github.com/ECP-CANDLE) project.

 The following command computes the results on an example melanoma cell line treated with paclitaxel.

 ```
 python curve.py --cell LOXIMVI --drug paclitaxel